 4. Give away a gift card of your choice.

-A smorgasbord of gift cards to choose from ranging in free gas, free meals, free hotel stays, or whatever.
-You can offer it randomly you can tie it to performance milestones, or both.
-This is, not only a great shout-out to someone, but it is a creative way to incentivize others in the future.
+A smorgasbord of gift cards to choose from, ranging in price from free gas cards, free meals, free hotel stays, or whatever.
+You can offer it randomly, tie it to performance milestones, or both.
+In fact, there is no limit of creative ways to show appreciation to employees.
+Undoubtedly, these efforts are not only a great shout-out to one person, but also serve as a creative way to incentivize others in the future and provide subltle ways to show appreciation to employees.

 5. Offer a paid day off.